iamahsaansattar/greenscan-ai-powered-plant-disease-recognition/models/readme.txt

-Paste the model file in this folder and delete this readme.txt file.
+If the model file plant_disease_recog_model_pwp.keras is not in this folder, download and paste the file in the folder and delete this readme.txt file.